 What evidence do you need to prove that the government acted unlawfully?

 Hard evidence is what a court looks for.
 Companies should seriously look at the level of substantive evidence they have when deciding to go down this path.
 Here are a few suggestions of evidence to gather before contacting a government contract termination for default clause attorney.

 - Evidence that the agency was negotiating with another contractor for the same scope of work – look specifically at 8(a) sole-source awards.

 - After terminating for convenience, the government publicized another solicitation for the same scope of work.

-When the government issues a termination for convenience notice, it must be in writing.
-A FAR termination notice must include the following:
+When the government issues a termination notice, it must be in writing.
+A termination notice under the FAR must include the following:

-- The contract is being terminated for the convenience of the Government under the convenience clause;
+- The contract is being terminated for the convenience of the Government under the convenience contract clauses;

 - The effective date of termination;